Too many people put too many wrong items in recycle bins. Recycling problems create expensive headaches.

 Recycling doesn’t mean simply hauling two containers out to the curb instead of one.

-With single-stream recycling, the most common method in the US, it happens at a material recovery facility (MRF).
+With single-stream recycling, the most common method in the US, it happens at a materials recovery facility (MRF).

 Those familiar numbers on plastics identify six different resins, with no. 7 being a miscellaneous catch-all for many more.
 The MRF separates at least no. 1 and no. 2 from the rest.
-The MRF must also sort newsprint, office paper, magazines, and two kinds of cardboard.
+The MRF must also sort newsprint, office paper, magazines, and two kinds of cardboard, plus aluminum and “tin” cans.

-Then some company has to buy selected materials as raw materials and make new products from them.
+Then some company has to buy sorted materials as raw materials and make new products from them.
 And finally, someone has to buy the products.

 Finding a manufacturer to buy many kinds of recyclables has long been a problem.
 Especially since so much manufacturing has moved from the US to other countries.